 Most commonly found in: deodorant, sunscreens, moisturizers

 So, there you have it.
 These are the 20 skin care ingredients to avoid whenever I'm shopping for new skin care products and cosmetics.
-You also have my favorite clean product swaps.
-Selecting your products just got so much easier – I've done the ingredient fact-checking work for you!
+You also have my favorite clean product shops.
+Selecting your products just got easier!

 Finally, I would highly recommend that you also bookmark the EWG cosmetics database if you're looking for even more comprehensive information about the skin care products sitting on your shelf.